anvibajpai/Group6-HookIM/Group6-HookIM/README.md

 - Made dashboard pull from firebase database so it can update whenever there is a new user and new game that is put into the schedule
 - Connected the teams cards to connect to the specific teams page whenever the "view teams" button is clicked

-**Arnav Chopra (25% alpha)**
+**Arnav Chopra (25% alpha, 25% beta)**
-- created schedule page with all upcoming games.
+- Created schedule page with all upcoming games.
-- included ability to filter by game
+- Included ability to filter by league and sport type.
-- created requests page to see incoming and outgoing join requests, as well as request history
+- Created calendar page to visualize all upcoming games using iOS 16+ UICalendarView.
+- Implemented native iOS notifications for upcoming games.
+- Implemented dark/light mode throughout the app.
+- Implemented toggling ability for notifications and dark mode using UserDefaults.
+- Created 'games' and 'invites' struct in Firebase to support these functionalities.
+- Added in-app team invite page to display incoming/outgoing invites as well as history.
+Also linked this with the 'teams' database to update a team when an invite is accepted.

 **Shriya Danam (25% alpha)**
 - Implemented teams tab with captain view